XjSv/Diablo-3-Historical-Stats/README.md

 Diablo 3 Historical Stats Application (Beta/Prototype)

-This is a very sloppy release due to user requests and a short period of time.
+This is a very sloppy release because it was never ment to be public.
+Due to user requests I am putting the initial code up.
 I would almost consider this a prototype.
 It has little documentation, but I will document more on the days to come.

 Requirements: